mccormolly/Kraken/README.md

 ## Overview
 Welcome to the Kraken!

 Contained here are all files we had to author in order to operate the Kraken for our purpose.
-Kraken/Jubilee assembly and operation information can be found at on the [Jubilee Wiki] (https://jubilee3d.com/index.php?title=Main_Page).
+Kraken/Jubilee assembly and operation information can be found at on the [Jubilee Wiki](https://jubilee3d.com/index.php?title=Main_Page).

 ## Folder structure
+We connect to the Kraken through a hardwired wifi router.
+All code is uploaded directly to the robot through the computer terminal, and all operation is performed through terminal.

+Important note: machine interface needs to be on every level.

 ## Citations
 For the Jubilee Project please cite: